 The initial assessment of the EU-25 members is based on an indicator distinguishing between two opposite sources of competitive advantage - on the one hand, low costs or local natural resources (sensitive to price-based competitiveness or price fluctuations), and, on the other hand, unique products and processes which are difficult to imitate.

-Movement between the two extreme positions can be described as a transition from cost/price-based competitive advantage to quality-based advantage.
-Three development stages of sources of competitiveness can be identified on a scale from 1 (the worst result) to 7 (the best result) - factor-driven (interval 1 - 3), efficiency-driven (interval 3 - 5) and innovation-driven (interval 5 - 7).
+Three development stages of sources of competitiveness can be identified on a scale from 1 (the worst result) to 7 (the best result): factor-driven (interval 1 - 3), efficiencydriven (interval 3 - 5) and innovation-driven (interval 5 - 7).
 Obviously, this identification is approximate and is used mainly as initial illustration of the applied qualitative segmentation.3